xKippi/Snake/README.md

 Hey there and have fun with my game.
 If you find a bug/issue please report it [here](http://github.com/xKippi/Snake/issues/).
-If you have any complaints or suggestions please also report them to the issues board.
+If you have any complaints or suggestions please also report them [here](http://github.com/xKippi/Snake/issues/).

 Have fun and feel free to recode, redistribute, ... it :)